 "We met with Dr. Friedlander and spoke with him a little bit," said Patterson.
 "He was telling us what they do there, what the money goes toward, and that pretty much sealed the deal."

 Patterson toured the research institute in February 2011, which cemented his decision.
 Seven months later, he hosted the softball tournament.
 It was a huge success, and later that year he donated proceeds to the research institute to support autism research.

 Friedlander said he expects the money from Patterson's softball tournament will go to support at least one of the postdoctoral researchers working on a project that studies what goes on in the brain of people with autism when they're interacting with others.

 "We're using a variety of innovative technologies to come up with new ways to very accurately try to diagnose autism spectrum disorders as well as come up with potential new therapies," Friedlander explained.

 He said such research requires money, but can also benefit a great deal from community involvement.

 "We have a really innovative group of investigators here that are doing things on the research side that are really not being done elsewhere," said Friedlander.
 "So we want the community of Roanoke, Blacksburg, Virginia Tech, and the Carilion network to take ownership in this.
 We want everybody to feel like they're a part of it."

 Patterson and his family are already part of that community, and he's doing everything in his power to raise both awareness and money for autism research.

 Should you ever meet Patterson, you might notice a highly visible tattoo of his daughter on his arm.
 Go ahead and ask him about it.
 That's why he got it -- to be a conversation starter so he can spread the word and help support the efforts of researchers like those at the Virginia Tech Carilion Research Institute.

-This story originaly appeared in Impact, Virginia Tech's philanthropy magazine.
+Written by Gary Cope.
+This story first appeared in Impact, Virginia Tech's philanthropy magazine.